-National Arbor Day is here which gives us the perfect opportunity to talk about trees for your rental property.
+National Arbor Day is here this week, which gives us the perfect opportunity to talk about trees for your rental property.
 From curb appeal to privacy, trees elevate a commercial property and add a touch of home to a residential rental.

 Although we may not consider it often in our general day-to-day, trees play an important role in our lives and as a landlord or property manager it’s important to pay attention to these wonderful resources by way of making decisions about which to plant and how to tend to the ones already established.